 n in-depth review of the science and evidence for vestibular rehabilitation, evaluation and intervention strategies for pediatric clients.
 The course includes detailed didactic review of the vestibular system, its function

 This 5 day course provides an in-depth review of the science and evidence for vestibular rehabilitation, evaluation and intervention strategies for pediatric clients.
 The course includes detailed didactic review of the vestibular system, its function, and the effect of damage to this system on development.
 Participants will receive hands-on training in evaluation, clinical decision making, and intervention strategies for vestibular function and related impairments for children.
 October 17-21, 2017.
 APTA co-sponsored.

 This course is co-sponsored by Specialty Therapy Source LLC and the American Physical Therapy Association (APTA) .
 The APTA is an approved provider of continuing education throughout the United States, and is an Accredited Provider of the International Association of Continuing Education and Training (IACET).
 CEUs in review (4.1CEUs/41 contact hours , plus 3 (0.3) is pending in all states.
 See brochure or Registration page for details.
 Click here for brochure

 Objectives: Upon successful completion of this course, participants will:

-Identify & Describe anatomical components and physiology of the peripheral and
+Identify & Describe anatomical components and physiology of the peripheral and central vestibular system.

 Explain the physiology of normal and abnormal nystagmus.